camptocamp/nagios-plugins-elasticsearch/README.md

 License
 -------

-Copyright (c) 2013 All rights reserved.
+Copyright (c) Camptocamp 2013 All rights reserved.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by